postmanlabs/labs-docs/src/pages/docs/api-governance/api-testing/api-testing-warnings.md

 To learn about API security warnings and how to hide warnings that aren't relevant to your team, see [Viewing security warnings](/docs/sending-requests/responses/#viewing-security-warnings).

-For the list of all the security warnings that Postman might show for API responses, see [Security warnings](/docs/api-governance/api-testing/security-warnings/).
+For the list of all the security warnings that Postman might show for API requests, see [Security warnings](/docs/api-governance/api-testing/security-warnings/).